syntaxtsb/plastick.js/README.md

     game = new Plastick(stage),
     state = new Plastick.State();

-// register an event handler for stopping the game with the space bar state.registerListener(document, 'keydown', function (e) {
+// register an event handler for stopping the demo with the space bar state.registerListener(document, 'keydown', function (e) {
     if (e.keyCode === 32) game.stop();
 });